-In this study, we collect a large number of ASMR videos and perform a mixed-method analysis to obtain an overview of ASMR interactions and experiences.
+In this study, we collect a large number of ASMR videos and perform quantitative analysis to obtain an overview of ASMR interactions and experiences.
 This work analyzes 2663 ASMR videos collected from YouTube to examine the multimodal interactions and the ways ASMR performers para-socially attract the viewers.
 We focus on intentional ASMR videos - videos with "ASMR" labels in which a variety of triggers are purposefully displayed by the performer - to understand ASMRtists' common approaches to trigger ASMR experiences.
-Prior work identified visual, audio, touch, taste, and scenario-based ASMR triggers [18, 56, 63, 71].
-By interacting with ASMR videos, viewers are able to experience a simulation of intimacy with the video performer through "parasocial interactions" [69] - a one-sided intimacy experienced by a viewer through repeated encounters with a figure on screen.
+Prior work identified visual, audio, touch, taste, and scenario-based ASMR triggers [18, 56, 63, 72].
+By interacting with ASMR videos, viewers are able to experience a simulation of intimacy with the video performer through "parasocial interactions" [70] - a one-sided intimacy experienced by a viewer through with a figure on screen.
 In parasocial relationships, video performers develop and manage three types of attractiveness - social attraction, physical attraction, and task attraction [58].
-We quantify the manners in which the ASMRtists socialize with the viewer (social attraction), the camera proximity of the ASMRtists in the videos (as an alternative for physical attraction), and purposeful activities performed by the ASMRtists (task attraction).
+We quantify the manners in which the ASMRtists socialize with the viewer (social attraction), the camera proximity of the ASMRtists in the videos (physical attraction), and purposeful activities performed by the ASMRtists (task attraction).
 This work addresses three main research questions:

-- RQ1: How are various interaction modalities employed in YouTube ASMR videos? - RQ2: How do YouTube ASMRtists design parasocial attractiveness through multimodal interactions? - RQ3: How do different multimodal interactions and parasocial attractions affect the expression of viewers' feelings in the comments?
+- RQ1: What is the distribution of ASMRtists' interaction modalities across different YouTube ASMR videos? - RQ2: How do YouTube ASMRtists design parasocial attractiveness through multimodal interactions? - RQ3: How do different multimodal interactions and parasocial attractions affect the expression of viewers' feelings in the comments?